the-answerai/jira-mcp/USAGE.md

 This will check if your environment variables are set correctly and test your connection to JIRA.

-### 4. Restart Claude or Cline
+### 4. Restart Your Claude Client

-After configuration, restart Claude Desktop or VS Code (for Cline) to load the updated MCP configuration.
+After configuration, restart Claude Desktop, VS Code (for Cline), or Cursor to load the updated MCP configuration.

 ## Available Tools